Congress Pushes Back on Air Force Plan to Slash MH-139 Grey Wolf Buy

 Original plan: 80 helicopters across three missile wings

-Congressional response: Restore full procurement, May 2026 NDAA draft
+Congressional response: Four additional helicopters in the May 2026 NDAA draft

 Why the Grey Wolf Matters

 The Air Force operates three ICBM wings — Minot in North Dakota, Malmstrom in Montana, and F.E.
 Warren in Wyoming.
 Each wing is responsible for roughly 150 silos spread across 25,000 square kilometres of farmland.
 Security forces patrol that geography in helicopters.
-The current fleet of UH-1Ns is 60 years old, has been called “no longer credible” by the service’s own inspector general, and was supposed to be retired five years ago.
+The current fleet of UH-1Ns dates back to the Vietnam War era and has been due for replacement for years.

 The Grey Wolf is a militarised version of the AgustaWestland AW139 — a fast, modern, twin-engine medium-lift helicopter widely used in the offshore oil industry.
 It carries more troops, has better night-vision capability, more range, and is dramatically more reliable than the UH-1N.
 It is also, importantly, a real helicopter that flies today — not a programme in development.